DataDog/hiring-engineers/answers.md

 ## Bonus Question - What is the Anomaly graph displaying?

 > The Anomaly graph tracks anomalies in the percentage of CPU time spent in the user space by MySQL within 3 standard deviations of the mean (as calculated over the past hour).
-It's a bit of mouthful, but basically anytime the percentage of CPU time exceeds the average of the past hour for more than 30 seconds, a monitor is triggered, resulting in the red highlighted portions of the graph you see above.
+It's a bit of a mouthful, but basically anytime the percentage of CPU time exceeds the average of the past hour for more than 30 seconds, a monitor is triggered, resulting in the red highlighted portions of the graph you see above.

 # Monitoring Data